 So, what is it that’s drawing so many visitors to the Mile High City?

 The answer is multifaceted, and has to do with a combination of revitalization efforts and a strong PR campaign.

-The Dairy Block was once home to the Windsor Dairy back in the 1920’s and spanned an entire city block along Wazee St.
+The Dairy Block was once home to the Windsor Dairy back in the 1920’s.
+At that time it spanned an entire city block along Wazee St.

-Renovations were completed in the Spring of 2017 and brought forth a beautiful boutique hotel called The Maven Hotel.
+Renovations were completed in the Spring of 2017 and that brought forth a beautiful boutique hotel called The Maven Hotel.

-The micro-district of The Dairy Block has become a destination in it’s own right due to the clever pedestrian walkway in the middle of the block.
+The micro-district of The Dairy Block has become a destination in it’s own right.
+This is partly due to the clever pedestrian walkway in the middle of the block.